 A classic Marathi Dessert made up of sweet, buttery flatbread with an appearance of roti.
 It is known as Holige in Karnataka & Bobbatlu in Andhra Pradesh & everyone’s favorite.
 It is made up of stuff from boiling lentils, mixed with jaggery.
 You can add cardamom, saffron, and nutmeg for additional flavor.

 A traditional deep fried Indian chaat is festival’s favorite.
 You can enjoy this tempting dish by soaking vadas made up of flour or potato in thick beaten yogurt.
 For enhancing the taste, you can add some toppings like mint leaves, chili powder, black pepper, chaat masala or boondi.
 For better results, soak vadas in yogurt at least 2 hours before serving.

 You can’t stop yourself from falling in love with this sugar dipped Rajasthani dessert – Malpua.
 A traditional sweet pancake, deep fried in ghee with a variety of ragi or paneer malpua and it goes best with rabri.

 Diamond shaped salted snacks made from flour dough, deep fried & cut into strips and can be served as a tea time snack.

 Love from Indians & Gujratis in the form of deep-fried sugar coated flour pieces.
-This crispy snack is favorite of kids.
+This crispy snack is a favorite of kids.
 Enjoy munching these sweet & salty snacks.